When to Visit

 If an activity has (a) limited capacity and (b) social-media pull, assume it will create a line.
 Decide in advance whether you're willing to pay the time cost.

-If you’re not, choose:
+If not, choose:

 Prioritize fewer transfers over fewer minutes

-• choose routes with one line for longer,
+• Choose routes with one line for longer

-• accept a slightly longer ride,
+• Accept slightly longer ride

-• Give yourself extra station time and treat the station like a neighborhood, not a doorway.
+Give yourself extra station time.
+Treat the station like a neighborhood, not a doorway.
+If you feel rushed, crowds feel twice as bad.

 Walking as a crowd tool

-In dense tourist districts, walking 15–25 minutes can outperform transit because you avoid:
+In dense tourist districts, walking 15-25 minutes can outperform transit because you avoid: station funnel, platform surge, transfer.

-Walking is especially effective for:
+Walking works especially well for:

-• moving between adjacent neighborhoods,
+• Moving between adjacent neighborhoods

-• bridging between two stations to avoid a major hub,
+• Bridging between two stations to avoid a major hub

-• turning a “line-based” day into a “street-based” day.
+• Turning a "line-based" day into a "street-based" day

-Seasonal and calendar crowd patterns (the parts people underestimate)
+Seasonal and calendar crowd patterns

-Crowds in Tokyo aren’t only about weekends.
-They’re about Japan’s school schedule, holidays, and seasonal attractions.
+Crowds in Tokyo aren't only about weekends.
+They're about Japan's school schedule, holidays, and seasonal attractions.
+Tokyo's seasonal patterns throughout the year affect not just weather but crowd distribution.

-Weather is a crowd amplifier
+Weather as crowd amplifier

 On pleasant, dry days, parks and famous streets fill.
-On rainy or very hot days, crowds move indoors:
+On rainy or very hot days, crowds move indoors: department stores, covered arcades, underground station passages.

-So “avoid crowds” changes meaning with weather:
+"Avoid crowds" changes meaning with weather:

-• In rain: avoid mall-heavy itineraries that push you into the same indoor nodes as everyone else.
+• In rain: avoid mall-heavy itineraries that push you into the same indoor nodes as everyone else

-Seasonal “magnet” periods
+Seasonal magnet periods

 Tokyo has predictable seasons that concentrate visitors: